Porntip Rojanasunan: Media personality

 A media personality and the most famous pathologist in Thailand, Pornthip often appears on television sporting her unorthodox style: punk-rock hair dyed purplish red, eccentric clothing, and glittery eye makeup, and platform shoes.

 The Thai English-language newspaper The Nation chose Pornthip, along with Chote Wattanachet and brothel-tycoon Chuwit Kamolvisit as persons of the year for 2003.

 She was awarded the Order of Chula Chom Klao (fourth degree) and the honorific "Khunying" in 2003.

 Her wax statue has been displayed at Madame Tussauds in Bangkok since 2009, along with the statues of Kukrit Pramoj and Silpa Bhirasri.
 In 2023, a video of Rojanasunan visiting Iceland sparked a controversy because it showed her being kicked out of a Thai restaurant for being a Senator.

+Royal decorations

+Porntip has received the following royal decorations in the Honours System of Thailand: